checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 ## Check results with retries

-When check are retried,  tabs will indicate that the check result contains multiple check runs:
+When checks are retried,  tabs will indicate that the check result contains multiple check runs:
 1. The initial failed attempt
 2. The final result (which may have failed or succeeded)